huin/travdata/README.rst

 can most easily use the command line interface from the directory that it was unpacked to.

+You may also wish to make a shortcut to the ``travdata_gui`` executable, but it can also be run directly from the unzipped directory.

 .. _`_pip_install`:

 Pip install